|

 The tour went surprisingly well, except we all tried to poison ourselves

-to hear Elvis every night, we were all big fans.
-Similar to going to
+great to hear Elvis every night, we were all big fans.
+Similar to going

-Europe, we were just excited as hell to be out on the road on a real tour.
+to Europe, we were just excited as hell to be out on the road on a real

-But the audiences were great, giving us encores pretty much every night.
+tour.
+But the audiences were great, giving us encores pretty much every

-Elvis may have had the angry young man stance, but his music really was
+night.
+Elvis may have had the angry young man stance, but his music

 We were given the slot apparently because we were perceived as a

-opening for Elvis.
-We did really well on that tour, 55 shows in 65 days
+us opening for Elvis.
+We did really well on that tour, 55 shows in 65

-Tommy and said “the rest of that dozen is out there.”
-We did our best to
+at Tommy and said “the rest of that dozen is out there.”
+We did our best

-be moving targets for the rest of the show and got one of the strongest
+to be moving targets for the rest of the show and got one of the

-it seems that record companies and PR just were unlucky for you in the
+seems that record companies and PR just were unlucky for you in the late

-late 1970s – releasing records and distributors going bust and the like –
+1970s – releasing records and distributors going bust and the like – I

 Well, I think every band has a sob story.
 I've always felt like we were